Kevcar98/Kevcar98/README.md

-### Hi, I'm Kevin First-Class Computer Science Graduate.
+### Hi, I'm Kevin.
+I am a First-Class Computer Science Graduate.
 Please have a look at my projects!

 <!--
 **Kevcar98/Kevcar98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.